MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-the-web-app.md

 - You can't create groups via the Web app currently.

-- Intune support: we can't open Intune protected groups on web app for data protection purposes.
+- Intune support: We can't open Intune protected groups on web app for data protection purposes.

-- You can't forward, share, or see group info.
+- You can't forward, share, or see group information.
 You also can't use "Reply to" functionality.

 - iOS support.

 ## Report an issue or send feedback

-- Use report an issue in the **Me** tab, from the Web app to report an issue or send us feedback.
+- To report an issue or send us feedback, from the web app, select **Report an issue** on the **Me** tab.